 - reconciling any meaningful differences between the two.

-It’s a process designed to confirm the translation you’re going to use is accurate.
+Its purpose is to confirm the translation you’re about to use is accurate.

 In several fields back translation is required to meet regulatory requirements.

 In addition, many corporations and organisations insist on it, including government bodies in many countries.

 More generally, it is favoured for critical, high risk content where translation accuracy is paramount and any errors could have major consequences.